Finchale Abbey a walk to the priory, through Cocken wood and Rainton park wood, walk starts at DH3 4EW parking is free.

 This was the first time me and my family had attempted to do this walk in all it took us around 1 hour 30 mins to do the 3 miles, stopping for photos and enjoying the scenery that is without visiting the priory ruins, we burnt 395 kcal.

-It is an enjoyable walk with lots of nature to see without even trying some grey squirrels, duckling, swans and jumping fish unsure what kind possibly salmon?
+It is an enjoyable walk with lots of nature to see without even trying seen some grey squirrels, duckling, swans and jumping fish unsure what kind possibly salmon.

-Start of the walk depends on if you want to visit the priory first?
-If so go right down the many steps, or leave it till last, then go left.
+Start of the walk depends on if you would like to visit the priory first?
+If so go right straight down the many steps.
+We went left and saved the priory until the end.

-Walking through this way is moderately hard for some its a very narrow path in places and fairly hard to get a good footing in some parts.
-Saying that all of us managed it well enough with a dog.
+Walking through this way is a little hard at points for some its a very narrow path in places and fairly difficult to get a good footing in some parts.
+Saying that all of us managed it well enough with our dog.

 For example here lots of roots and low branches along the path.
 It is quite an adventurous part of the walk, takes me back to exploring my local dene as a child.

 Follow the river along plenty of greenery this time of year as the plants fight for a place in the sun trying to outgrow each other.